Sub-Riemannian interpolation inequalities: Jacobi fields and second differential

 The following property is fundamental for the following. \begin{lemma} There exist smooth families of matrices $A(t),B(t),R(t)$, $t \in[0,1]$, with $B(t),R(t)$ symmetric and $B(t) \geq 0$, such that for any Jacobi matrix $\mathbf{J}(t)$, we have

 On any interval $I \subseteq [0,1]$ such that $M(t)$ is non-degenerate, the matrix $W(t):= N(t)M(t)^{-1}$ satisfies the Riccati equation

-The family of subspaces associated with $\mathbf{J}(t)$ is Lagrangian if and only if $W(t)$ is symmetric. \end{lemma} \begin{proof} By completeness of the frame, there exist smooth matrices $A(t),B(t),C(t)$ such that, for all $t \in [0,1]$, it holds
+The associated family of subspaces $\mathcal{L}_t$ is Lagrangian if and only if $W(t)$ is symmetric. \end{lemma} \begin{proof} By completeness of the frame, there exist smooth matrices $A(t),B(t),C(t)$ and $R(t)$ such that, for all $t \in [0,1]$, it holds

 The notation in \eqref{eq:mainequation-proof} means that $\dot{E}_i = \sum_{j=1}^n E_j A(t)_{ji}- F_j B(t)_{ji}$, and similarly for $\dot{F}_i$.
 For $n$-tuples $V$, $W$, the pairing $\sigma(V,W)$ denotes the matrix $\sigma(V_i,W_j)$.
 In this notation, $\sigma(V,W)^* = -\sigma(W,V)$.
 Thanks to the Darboux condition, we obtain